openvar/variantValidator/docs/DOCKER.md

 ## Configure

-***Essential step***

-Edit the file configuration/docker.ini
+Edit the file configuration/docker.ini as required

+From version 2.0.0 adding an API key is optional.
+[Entrez API key](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/)
-You will need to provide an email address and an [Entrez API key](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/)
+As is adding an email address

 *Note: configuration can be updated (see below for details)*